-31.12.2023 30.06.2023 31.12.2022
+31.12.2024 30.06.2024 31.12.2023

-Tier 1 capital 2,597,818 2,269,153 2,295,700
+Tier 1 capital 2,872,352 2,611,129 2,597,818

-Total leverage exposures 26,927,714 25,778,410 25,240,506
+Total leverage exposures 29,082,843 27,647,476 26,927,714

-Leverage ratio 9.65% 8.80% 9.10%
+Leverage ratio 9.88% 9.44% 9.65%

-The leverage ratio of the Group as at 31 December 2023 amounted to 9.65%, which is well above the 3% threshold defined by the BCBS.
-Since the minimum requirement was exceeded so significantly, the risk of excessive leverage is not material.
+The leverage ratio of the Group as at 31 December 2024 amounted to 9.88%, which is well above the 3% threshold defined by the BCBS.
+The ratio highly exceeds minimum requirement, consequently the risk of excessive leverage for the Group is not material.
 The Group's business model supports a low leverage risk appetite.
 In order to assure a limited risk appetite for leverage, the Group follows different indicators to identify reasons for past changes and potential future threats.
-The leverage ratio is also included in an early warning system, as a recovery plan indicator where certain limits for a case of any excess of defined triggers are set and the notification system is defined.
+The leverage ratio is also included in an early warning system, as a recovery plan indicator where certain limits for a case of any excess of defined triggers are set.
+The notification system is defined as well.
 The leverage ratio is regularly and quarterly monitored and reported to Capital Management Group, and the Management and Supervisory Board of the Bank.
-Moreover, the leverage is also integrated in a stress tests framework with the aim to maintain an adequate level of capital even if extraordinary circumstances would occur.
-If leverage ratio remains stable under stressed conditions, the risk of a forced reduction of the Bank's assets can be assessed as low.
+Moreover, the leverage ratio is also integrated in a stress tests framework with the aim of maintaining an adequate level of capital even if extraordinary circumstances would occur.
+If the leverage ratio remains stable under stressed conditions, the risk of a forced reduction of the Bank's assets can be assessed as low.

-The leverage ratio as at 31 December 2023 increased in comparison with the end of June 2023, by 0.85 p.p. by the higher value of the total leverage exposure in the amount of EUR 1,149 million and the increase of the capital by EUR 329 million.
-The increase in the total leverage exposure was influenced by increase of on-balance exposures at the end of December 2023, which rose by EUR 1,193 EUR million, especially to sovereigns, exposures secured by mortgages of immovable properties and corporates, while off-balance sheet exposures increased by EUR 11 million.
-Compared to June 2023, derivative exposures decreased by EUR 55 million, nevertheless their share in the total exposure measures is very low.
+The leverage ratio as at 31 December 2024 increased in comparison with the end of June 2024, by 0.44 p.p. as a result of higher value of the total leverage exposure in the amount of EUR 1,435 million and the increase of the capital by EUR 261 million.
+The increase in the total leverage exposure was influenced by increase of on-balance exposures at the end of December 2024, which rose by EUR 1,360 million, especially to retail and corporates, while off-balance sheet exposures increased by EUR 81 million.
+Compared to June 2024, derivative exposures increased by EUR 26 million, their share in the total exposure measures remains very low.

-As at 31 December 2023, the leverage exposure was mainly driven by on-balance sheet exposures (95.79%), and other off-balance sheet exposure (4.05%), the rest exposure arose from derivatives and was not significant.
-Among on-balance sheet exposures, the most significant were exposures treated as sovereigns (36.84%), retail exposures (23.72%), exposures to corporates (15.31%), and 10.94% to exposures secured by mortgages of immovable properties.
+As at 31 December 2024, the leverage exposure was mainly driven by on-balance sheet exposures (95.72%), and other off-balance sheet exposure (4.12%), the rest exposure arose from derivatives and was not significant.
+Among on-balance sheet exposures, the most significant were exposures treated as sovereigns (28.21%), retail exposures (27.65%), exposures to corporates (15.77%), and 10.85% to exposures secured by mortgages of immovable properties.

-Table 50 - LRCom - Leverage ratio common disclosure for NLB Group
+Table 51 - EU LR2 - LRCom - Leverage ratio common disclosure for NLB Group